nicholasxjy/dart.nvim/README.md

 ### `Dart.pick()`

 Opens a floating picker window that lists all active marks.
-Jump to one by pressing the corresponding key.
+Jump to one by pressing the corresponding key or navigate to one and jump with the `<CR>` key.

 ### `Dart.read_session(name)`